 This kind of vulnerability feels particularly silly, doesn't it?
 The core problem is that the web application trusts the user to submit only the four values that were in the drop-down.
 Now, let's assume we don't know that the vulnerability is present, and have to proactively fix it.
 In the webinar, we take one approach, so let's now consider a different one here.

 We could prevent the hostile input from reaching the server.
-One way to do this would be to create a blacklist filter in front of the application, preventing input that looks like a local file inclusion attack (../../../) or other hostile attacks.
+One way to do this would be to create a block list filter in front of the application, preventing input that looks like a local file inclusion attack (../../../) or other hostile attacks.
 You could do this with a web application firewall (WAF) or intrusion prevention system (IPS).
 The free OWASP ModSecurity core ruleset would do this.
-Alternatively, you could create a whitelist filter that prevents any input into that NAME slot that didn't match the four names from the drop-down.
+Alternatively, you could create a allow list filter that prevents any input into that NAME slot that didn't match the four names from the drop-down.
 You could accomplish this with ModRewrite or ModSecurity, using a custom rule.
 Both approaches work—the former is less labor intensive, while the latter is more secure.

 If you enjoyed reading about either the attack, the cyber defense, or both, check out the on-demand webinar!